GoldwinXS/EpFindr/README.md

 # EpFindr (a small dashboard interface to imdb)
 This app is a visualizes the ratings of diffrent episodes for any show, using IMDbPY.
+See it in action! https://epfindr.herokuapp.com

 # Why?
 Say you're stuck in a lockdown and you're feeling nostalgic for an old show buut, you don't want to rewatch the whole thing.